Nivithasri/equipment_replacement_model/README.md

 s(t): Salvage value obtained by selling a machine t years old.
 I: Cost of acquiring a new machine.
 ### Recursive Objective Function:
-To maximize net income:
+  -To maximize net income:
     -If the machine is kept:
-r(t) - c(t) + fi+1(t+1)
+      -r(t) - c(t) + fi+1(t+1)
     -If the machine is replaced:
-r(0) + s(t) - I - c(0) + fi+1(1)
+      -r(0) + s(t) - I - c(0) + fi+1(1)
     Where fi+1(t+1) represents the maximum net income for the remaining years with the machine aging by one year.

 ## Software Requirements

 ### Programming Language and Framework:
   -Python
   -Django Framework: Used to design the front-end interface.

 ### Python Libraries:
   -NumPy: For mathematical operations and computations.
   -Pandas: For handling and analyzing input data.

 ## Installation and Setup
 ### Prerequisites: